tgnemecek/core-website/src/collections/pages/team.md

       and South America.
     video: https://www.youtube.com/watch?v=52Iv5hdqDxw
   - name: Frederick Reed
-    role: CTO
+    role: Co-Inventor, CORE Profiles System
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600615133/Fred_cropped_ka48fq.jpg
     video: https://www.youtube.com/watch?v=wGMv6kxZgUw
-    bio: Fred is settled in the beautiful Shenandoah Valley of Virginia, where he enjoys hiking, orienteering and running trails in the surrounding Blue Ridge and Allegheny Mountains.
+    bio: Fred lives in the beautiful Shenandoah Valley of Virginia, where he enjoys hiking, orienteering and running trails in the surrounding Blue Ridge and Allegheny Mountains.
 Fred is co-inventor of The Balancing Act's online profile and report system.
 He is CORE team's resident philosopher who also assists wherever needed with technology, management, and product design.
-His experience with The Balancing Act goes back 25 years to co-authoring several chapters in "Managing in Organizations that Learn" where he and Sharon explored the integration of The Balancing Act and Pragmatic philosophy.
+      Fred's experience with The Balancing Act goes back 25 years to when he and Sharon co-authored two chapters in "Managing in Organizations that Learn" that explored the integration of The Balancing Act and Pragmatic philosophy.
     description: CTO
     title: Philip Henry
   - name: Julia Johnson